BAkinmarin/the-cleaning-hack-calculator/README.md

 > I used the Pep8 checker tool to validate my python code and ensure it was free from errors.
 As shown here:

 ![Pep8](https://)
+> Throughout the project, I had to do a lot of re-coding and restructuring to keep character length to the required 79 characters per line.

 <a name="bugs"></a>
 ## **Bugs**